aidanpoe/uss-serenity1/SECURITY_ASSESSMENT_2025.md

 ## Executive Summary

-The USS-Serenity website has undergone a comprehensive security assessment. **Most critical vulnerabilities have been remediated**, but several medium and low-risk issues remain that should be addressed.
+The USS-VOYAGER website has undergone a comprehensive security assessment. **Most critical vulnerabilities have been remediated**, but several medium and low-risk issues remain that should be addressed.

 ### Overall Security Score: **A- (95/100)**
 - 🔴 Critical: **0** (All fixed)